We accept Apple Pay Google Pay Quick and secure payment options.

 MLA Format Essay with Works Cited

 People document all sources at the end of the essay in a list that is titled “Works Cited” for the MLA citation.
-In particular, they require to follow nine general elements for a complete entry in the reference list: author, the title of the source, title of container, other contributors, version, number, publisher, publication date, and location.
+In particular, they are required to follow nine general elements for a complete entry in the reference list: author, the title of the source, title of container, other contributors, version, number, publisher, publication date, and location.
 Basically, authors should attempt to identify these elements for each source used in the MLA format essay.
 If any element is not available, it is excluded from the entry.
 The author’s surname, the title of the source, and location are followed by a period while the remaining elements are punctuated using commas.
 In this case, the nature of these elements is contingent on the medium of the source.
 The general formats for the MLA Works Cited of books, journals, and webpages are:

 Book: